andredmelo/andreDmelo/README.md

 <h2> I’m a Developer, I.T.
 Expert-Generalist, Multimedia Designer and Content Manager.</h2>

-I started my career in 2001 (yes, not a typo) building websites, video, 3D and other multimedia solutions through my studio and also working for companies.<br/>
+I started my career in 2001 (yes, not a typo) building websites, video, 3D, print and other multimedia solutions through my studio and also working for companies.<br/>
 I had a carrer change during several years where I worked in Cinema development but I'm now returning to Tech.

 As a developer I have more experience in Front-End development building websites.
 I particularly like to create interfaces and interactivity.<br/>